aptos-labs/aptos-core/aptos-move/framework/aptos-stdlib/doc/ristretto255.md

 ## Struct `RistrettoPoint`

-This struct represents an in-memory Ristretto255 point and supports fast curve arithmetic.

-An important invariant: There will never be two RistrettoPoint's constructed with the same handle.
-One can have immutable references to the same RistrettoPoint, of course.
+This struct represents an in&#45;memory Ristretto255 point and supports fast curve arithmetic.<br/><br/> An important invariant: There will never be two RistrettoPoint&apos;s constructed with the same handle.
+One can have<br/> immutable references to the same RistrettoPoint, of course.

 <pre><code>struct RistrettoPoint has drop<br/></code></pre>